 Maree has had an interesting and varied life that has included working with underprivileged outback children with the Far West Children’s Health Scheme in Australia.
 During one unforgettable summer she was a jillaroo on a sheep station near Walgett, NSW.

 In New Zealand she studied psychiatric nursing at Porirua Hospital, Wellington.
 While studying marine biology at Otago University in Dunedin, New Zealand, she was a research assistant at the Portobello Marine Laboratory, Dunedin.
-This was a fascinating job that also involved the care of marine animals in the public aquarium, and looking after sharks used in research.
+This was a fascinating job that involved the care of marine animals in the public aquarium, and looking after sharks used in research.

 In England she was an art teacher and swimming instructor at a school for special needs children in Cumbria, and waitressed at a pub called The Snooty Fox.